ros-controls/ros2_control_demos/README.md

 1. Source build - also core ROS packages are build from source.
 It shows potential issues in the mid future.

-## Description

-The repository is inspired by the [ros_control_boilerplate](https://github.com/PickNikRobotics/ros_control_boilerplate) repository from Dave Coleman.
-The examples have three parts/packages according to usual structure of ROS packages for robots:
-1. The bringup package `ros2_control_demo_bringup`, holds launch files and runtime configurations for demo robots.
-2. Description packages `rrbot_description` and `diffbot_description` (inside `ros2_control_demo_description`), store URDF-description files, rviz configurations and meshes for the demo robots.
-3. Hardware interface package `ros2_control_demo_hardware`, implements the hardware interfaces described in the roadmap.

-The examples of *RRBot* and *DiffBot* are trivial simulations to demonstrate and test `ros2_control` concepts.
-This package does not have any dependencies except `ros2` core packages and can, therefore, be used on SoC-hardware or headless systems.

-This repository demonstrates the following `ros2_control` concepts:

-* Creating a `*HardwareInterface` for a System, Sensor, and Actuator.
-* Creating a robot description in the form of URDF files.
-* Loading the configuration and starting a robot using launch files.
-* Control of a differential mobile base *DiffBot*.
-* Control of two joints of *RRBot*.
-* Using simulated robots and starting `ros2_control` with Gazebo simulator.
-* Implementing a controller switching strategy for a robot.
-* Using joint limits and transmission concepts in `ros2_control`.

-## Quick Hints

-These are some quick hints, especially for those coming from a ROS1 control background:

-* There are now three categories of hardware components: *Sensor*, *Actuator*, and *System*.
-  *Sensor* is for individual sensors; *Actuator* is for individual actuators; *System* is for any combination of multiple sensors/actuators.
-  You could think of a Sensor as read-only.
-  All components are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
-* *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
-  *ros2_control* allows you to create any interface type by defining a custom string.
-For example, you might define a `position_in_degrees` or a `temperature` interface.
-  The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
-* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
-* In ros2_control, all parameters for the driver are specified in the URDF.
-  The ros2_control framework uses the **<ros2_control>** tag in the URDF.
-* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.

 # Build from source
 ```